Understand your company's position and learn more about the options available

 The team are available now - 0800 644 6080

-60 Second Test Find Your Nearest Office
+Get a Quote Find Your Nearest Office

-If you think your business is insolvent, you should seek professional advice as soon as possible.
+If you think your business is insolvent, you should seek professional insolvency advice as soon as possible.
 The earlier you seek advice, the more options you’ll have to rescue it.
 It’ll also show that you were proactive and took your duties as a director seriously, which can help to protect you from personal liability issues.

 The worst thing you can do is ignore your financial situation and continue trading regardless, as that goes against your duty to put your creditors’ interests first.
 If you subsequently enter insolvent liquidation or administration, the insolvency practitioner will investigate the conduct of directors and you could face allegations of misconduct and wrongful trading.